 Optional Ingredients

-- small red onions (if not added spring onions)
+• 1/4 cup small red onions if not adding spring onions

 Other Possible Ingredients